smart-on-fhir/bulk-match-client/README.md

 ## Options

-There are many options for configuring the `bulk-match-client` to your usecase, and two ways of specifying those options
+There are many options for configuring the `bulk-match-client`.
+Default values are set by the client for many of them, but there are two ways of specifying custom options to suit your usecase: Config Files and CLI arguments:

-1. Create new configuration files by duplicating our default config in `config/defaults.js` and specifying arguments there.
+1. First, you can create a new configuration files by duplicating our default config in `config/template-config.js` and specifying your options there.
+These will override the default values used by the client.
-2. Providing them as CLI arguments, which will override the values specified in the config-file
+2. Additionally, you can provide some options as CLI arguments, which will override the client's default values as well as those specified in custom config-files.

+Below we break down which options are available to using these methods.

 ### Config File Options